 Vegetable Quesadillas are truly an awesome thing, my friends.
-Trust me, just try stuffing cheese and roasted vegetables between buttery crisp tortillas or making grilled cheese.
+Trust me, just try stuffing cheese and roasted vegetables between buttery crisp tortillas.

 Quesadilla with Vegetables